 Her kids understood that she was doing everything she could to keep them safe.
 The hardest part for kids was just having them away from a routine and not seeing their friends.
 A large part of their support system was lost.
 When nobody could come over, they were like, “What do we do now?”

 During the pandemic, Liz spent a lot of time with her kids during the week.
-At times she still had to do work from home with kids running around.
+At times, as a single mother, she still had to do work from home with kids running around.
 It was challenging to say the least.
 Liz had the additional task of trying to teach them at home, but she wasn’t a teacher, so they did lots of art projects and watched documentaries.
 Her kids listened to her, but it really felt that the walls were closing in on them.
 They just kind of got through the day.

 Eventually, Liz did contract Covid.
 She came down with a mild cold-like version of the disease.
 Fortunately, her kids were with their dad at that time.
 She had a fever of one hundred for two days and a feeling like a sinus infection.
 Then she got over it.
 I was very mild, and she feels guilty that she had such a mild case compared to the horrors out there.
 The way the regulations at the time had been set up, though, if someone tests positive, after three days of not having symptoms, she could go back to work.
 So, she went back to work.

-The pandemic has been hard on mental health, and Liz has felt the awful loneliness and the pressures of being a parent.
+The pandemic has been hard on mental health, and Liz has felt the awful loneliness and the pressures of being a parent and a single mother.
 Dealing with the emptiness has been very difficult.
 She calls her dog Stimulus, to help her out of the lonely times.
 At least she has a family and is working outside.
 She can imagine how bad it must feel to be stuck in a house with no one.
 With her kids, she tries to keep these feelings inside so her kids can have good mental health.

 “My kids are already thinking about going back to school and they’re anxious about it.
 I’m trying to stay light about it and let them know that, you know, it’s OK.
 Let Mom worry about whatever mom needs to worry about.
 You’re going to be fine.”